-We are dedicated to redressing women’s underrepresentation among academic staff and in senior positions.
+We are committed to redressing women’s underrepresentation, especially in senior positions.
 Factors such as family responsibilities; part-time, temporary and casual employment; gender bias; and wider societal influences can pose barriers to women (and to men) in employment.

 The following policies, initiatives and projects are intended to enhance the University’s work environment and ensure talented staff can succeed here.

 Resources are available to assist managers and academic heads ensure fair and equitable employment processes.
 See Equity in recruitment, selection and appointment.

 Resources and training on unconscious and implicit bias is available through the Equity Office.

 For further information contact Cathie Walsh, Staff Equity Manager by phone: +64 9 373 7599 ext 87844 or email: email@example.com

 The Royal Society has provided an animation and briefing on unconscious bias.
 This introduces key concepts and current academic research with the aim of alerting selection pannels to potential biases when making decisions.